eno-lang/benchmarks/README.md

 partially sampled with up to only 1k iterations, with the total duration extrapolated for the global comparison again.

 **(\*\*)**: The majority of YAML/TOML parsers produce plain object dumps which are inherently unvalidated.
-Validation needs to be done manually or through third party validation libraries as there is no concept of built-in validation here.

 **(\*\*\*)**: In the enolib/enopy/enorb libraries a document is validated through querying.
 If the whole document is queried, the whole document is validated.
-If only a portion of the document is queried less validation and memory allocation happens and the performance thereby increases too.
+If only a portion of the document is queried less validation and less memory allocation happens and the performance thereby increases too.
 The results displayed here represent the (performance-wise worst) case of using all data present in a document.